To extend current Macau concessions realistic say observers

 Pedro Cortés, a senior partner at law firm Rato, Ling, Lei and Cortés, told GGRAsia an extension to the gaming concessions would be “good” for all involved, including the Macau community, as it could enable the government to have more time to define what it wants for the gaming industry.

-“I have been of the view for quite some time – and even more now with the Covid-19 situation – that the chief executive should extend the existing concessions – and sub-concessions – for at least two years if not five years,” said Mr Cortés.
+“I have been of the view for quite some time – and even more now with the Covid-19 situation – that the Chief Executive should extend the existing concessions – and sub-concessions – for at least two years if not five years,” said Mr Cortés.

 Even at this late stage of the current concessions, there were “investments being made and properties yet to be opened,” by the present rights holders, Mr Cortés remarked to GGRAsia.